JohnTerragnoli/ECE281_Lab5/README.md

-*Fetch1:* The reset button is hit, and IRld and PCld are high, making PC and IR zero.
+*Fetch1:* The reset button low, making it active, and IRld and PCld are high, meaning IR and PC can change, making PC and IR zero.
 This sets up the zero command in the program, which is just making the PC go onto the next command.
 This means at the next rising clock, the PC will change to 01 and the IR will change to whatever command is located on line 01 of the instruction in the decode section.
 Moving PC to line 01 is just getting the value that is supposed to go into the accumulator.

 *Decode1:* The command at line 00 is 07, which is LDAI, meaning an immediate value is loaded into the accumulator.
 This is considered an Immediate Execute instruction.
 An immediate execute means that the program will perform execute at the next clock cycle.
 This means that the value 8 should be in the accumulator at 35ns, or the end of the execute time, which it is.
 This can happen because the opsel goes to 7, meaning that the ALU is performing a load function from the databus.